The Bankrate promise

-Overall, the Discover it Balance Transfer is one of the best balance transfer credit cards for 2022.
-Not only does it offer a lengthy zero-interest period on balance transfers, but it allows you to earn cash back rewards in rotating categories and provides a way to effectively double your first-year cash back earnings.
+Overall, the Discover it® Balance Transfer card is one of the best balance transfer credit cards around.
+Not only does it offer a lengthy intro APR period on balance transfers, but it allows you to earn cash back rewards in rotating categories and provides a way to effectively double your first-year cash back earnings.

 The information about the U.S. Bank Visa® Platinum Card has been collected independently by Bankrate.
 The card details have not been reviewed or approved by the issuer.